harishbabu2007/LCD-Game/README.md

 This is a simple game where u dodge the incoming particles and a score is calculated based on the movement of the obstacles

+"""The source code is in the Src folder"""

 the video explaining this project is on my channel...
 Check it out - https://www.youtube.com/watch?v=na7OvTtf_RI